 NUR 625.
 ADVANCED HEALTH ASSESSMENT PRACTICUM.
 This clinical practicum course provides 180 hours of clinical practice under the preceptorship of a certified Nurse Practitioner in primary care settings.
 During supervised clinical practicum experiences, emphasis is placed on the application of theoretical knowledge and advanced practice nursing skills to perform comprehensive and episodic health assessments on patients in primary care settings.
 The practicum provides clinical opportunities to further refine and practice the history taking and physical examination skills necessary for competence as an advanced practice nurse.
 Prerequisites: Official admission to the nursing graduate program and NUR 603.
 Corequisite: NUR 602.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Lab/Clinical 12-16 hours per week.
 3

 NUR 630.
-FAMILY NURSE PRACTICE I. This course is designed to prepare the student to apply evidencebased principle of health promotion and disease prevention for individuals, families, communities, and aggregate/clinical populations.
+FAMILY NURSE PRACTICE I. This course is designed to prepare the student to apply evidence-based principle of health promotion and disease prevention for individuals, families, communities, and aggregate/clinical populations.
 Basic principles of epidemiology will be introduced.
 Quality improvement models will be described.
 Diversity will be examined relative to social and communication patterns, roles and values/beliefs underlying health-illness behaviors.
 The course assists the student in expanding, synthesizing, and utilizing current theoretical and research based frameworks regarding family systems.
 Strategies to promote health and prevent disease for patients across the lifespan in urban and rural primary care settings are explored with an emphasis on utilization of evidence-based clinical practice guidelines.
 The impact of lifestyle, cultural, and environmental factors on health and/or health disparity are discussed.
 Assessment and care of individuals and families at all developmental stages will be highlighted throughout the course through the use of case studies and discussion forums.
 Prerequisites: NUR 601, 602, 606, 625.
 Corequisites: NUR 605, 631.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 3 hours per week.
 3

 NUR 631.
 FAMILY NURSE PRACTICE I PRACTICUM.
 This clinical practicum course provides 240 hours of clinical practice under the preceptorship of a certified Nurse Practitioner in primary care settings.
 Emphasis is placed on health promotion and disease prevention, patient teaching, problem management, family involvement, and interprofessional collaborative practice among healthcare professionals.
 Concepts of primary, secondary and tertiary care are introduced.
 The student is expected to assume increasing responsibility for primary health care services of individuals and families through history taking, differential diagnosis, treatment/management of health care problems, and documentation of findings.
 Prerequisites: NUR 601, 602, 606, 625.
 Corequisites: NUR 605, 630.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Clinical 16-20 hours per week.
 4

 NUR 634.
 FAMILY NURSE PRACTICE II.
 This course focuses on theoretical components for the diagnosis, treatment, and management of acute illnesses across the lifespan and the health promotion management of women, expectant families, and children.
 Acute illnesses across the lifespan commonly seen in primary care will be studied.
 Well-woman care, family planning, and reproductive tract disorders are also included in the course content.
 Prerequisites: NUR 604, 605, 630, 631.
 Corequisite: NUR 635.
+This course may be cross-listed (combined) with other sections of the same course or with another course with similar enough content to warrant combination.
 Theory 3 hours per week.
 3.